shtigran/Resume/README.md

 - Yerevan, Armenia Sep.2011 – May 2014 :  Yerevan State University, Department of Geology and Geography PhD student, PhD degree

-- Yerevan, Armenia Sep.
-Yerevan State University, Department of Geology and Geography, Master of Science (Diploma with Honor)
+- Yerevan, Armenia Sep.2009 – May 2011 :       Yerevan State University, Department of Geology and Geography, Master of Science (Diploma with Honor)

-  2009 – May 2011 :
-- Yerevan, Armenia Sep.
-Yerevan State University, Department of Geology, Bachelor’s Degree (Diploma with Honor) 2005 – May 2009 :
+- Yerevan, Armenia Sep.2005 – May 2009 :	      Yerevan State University, Department of Geology, Bachelor’s Degree (Diploma with Honor)

--	Gyumri, Armenia              № 10 secondary  School
+-	Gyumri, Armenia 1995-2005:	            № 10 secondary  School
-  1995-2005:

   ----